We offer walking tours in the spring and fall.

 If you have suggestions for future walking tours, please email us or leave a message at 510-848-0181.

-For year-round walks featuring local history, you might wish to check these sites:
+For other walks featuring local history, you might wish to check these sites:

 Photos by Tom Edwards